BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Use/Installing-Script-Extender.md

 # <p style="text-align:center">*How to Install Script Extender*</p>

 > **Do not Download Script Extender from Nexus.
 It is an unofficial reupload.**
-> **Do not Download Script Extender from any other website except for Norbytes official GitHub.**
+> **Do not Download Script Extender from any other website except for Norbyte's official GitHub.**
 {.is-danger}